 Ginny Messina, MPH, RD and co-author of Vegan for Life: Vegans aren’t at higher risk for heart disease than people who eat fish.
 But many experts suggest erring on the side of a little insurance by supplementing, especially for those who suffer from depression.
 Vegans who want to include DHA and EPA in their diets can get it the same way fish do, which is from algae.
 In fact, from an environmental perspective, it makes sense for everyone to choose algae-derived supplements over fish oil.

-5. As a vegan, don’t I have to consume too much soy to meet my nutritional needs?
+5. On a plant-based diet, don’t I have to consume too much soy to meet my nutritional needs?

 Lauri Boone, RD and Raw Food Nutritionist: You don’t need to fill your plate with tofu or other soyfoods for your diet to be nutritionally complete.
 Soyfoods–which include tofu, tempeh, edamame, and soymilk, among others–certainly provide a simple way for vegans to meet their protein needs.
 But you can easily obtain all of the essential amino acids–along with fiber, antioxidants, minerals, and phytochemicals–your body needs by eating a variety of grains and legumes each day.
 Add to that a few servings of nuts and seeds, and plenty of fresh vegetables–and you will begin to see how easy it is to get all of the nutrients your body needs–with or without soy.
 However, if you are going to consume soy, choose organic soyfoods to ensure that the soy you consume is not genetically modified and is not grown using pesticides, herbicides, or other chemicals.

-6. While vegan diets may be okay for adults, aren’t they unsafe for infants and children?
+6. While plant-based diets may be okay for adults, aren’t they unsafe for infants and children?

 Reed Mangels, PhD, RD, LDN and co-author of Simply Vegan: Babies and children grow and develop normally on vegan diets and can have significant health advantages — vegan children often eat more fruits and vegetables, are typically leaner, and don’t develop a taste for meat, dairy products, and eggs — foods that are linked to health problems later in life.
 As all parents should know, it is important to give children the nutrients they need.
 For parents of young vegans, this means making sure that infants’ and children’s diets have good sources of vitamin B12, iron, zinc, calcium, vitamin D, protein, and enough calories to support growth.